graciemcguire/react-hooks-redux-project-guidelines/README.md

 where we'll configure `json-server` and begin scaffolding the React application.

 > **Note**: A completed version of the starter code is available in the
-> `example-code` folder in this repository so you can compare your code when
+> `example-app` folder in this repository so you can compare your code when
 > you've finished working through the setup instructions.

 ### Configuring `json-server`